 - Provide students with an evaluation rubric that shows the criteria you will use when grading their writing.
 See sample in Appendix C.

 Written feedback is another important means of communicating your expectations to students.
-This doesn’t mean that you need to edit your students’ papers.
+This doesn't mean that you need to edit your students’ papers.
 What it means is that you provide commentary that will help students develop the kind of papers that are appropriate for college-level writing.
-If students have editing problems, you can send them to the Learning Center to work on these issues.
+If students have editing problems, you can send them to the Learning and Writing Center to work on these issues.
 Here are some other strategies for commenting on student writing

 - Students generally do not read (or at any rate pay attention to) instructor comments on graded drafts.
 For this reason, you may want to consider commenting extensively on ungraded rough drafts of papers and only writing brief commentary on graded final drafts.

 - If you feel comfortable responding to grammar issues in student writing, it is best to focus only on one or two types of error per paper.
 Otherwise, students will simply make your corrections without looking for patterns of error in their writing.
 If you don’t feel comfortable marking grammatical errors, simply refer the student to the Learning Center to work with a tutor.
 Help students gain an awareness of their writing skills and problems.

 - Provide students with the opportunity to comment on each other’s papers.
 On the day a draft is due, require students to bring a couple of extra copies to exchange with fellow students.
 Provide the students with guidelines that will help them focus their commentary on fellow students’ papers.
 During the next class period, provide students with fifteen or twenty minutes to exchange oral and written feedback with each other.
 Help students learn to garner feedback for their writings.